Key takeaways

 Yes, you can deduct donated items like clothing from your taxes.
 If you’ve donated items in good or used condition, you can claim the fair market value of those items as a deduction on your return.
 Donation centers often have a list of estimated donation values by item; for example, here’s the Salvation Army donation value guide.

 If you want to donate a used car, you can typically deduct the price for which the charity sells your car.
 However, if the charity plans to use the vehicle for its own operating purposes, you may actually be able to deduct the car’s fair market value.
-The organization should be able to provide you with written acknowledgement of how they intend to use the car; this can help you deduct your donation properly.
+The organization should be able to provide you with written acknowledgement of how they intend to use the car to help you deduct your donation properly.

 Tax-deductible expenses don’t end with charitable donations.
 The IRS has provided a list of potentially deductible expenses.
 These include: